Sonny Dalesandro: Professional career

 Dalesandro dropped out of Cascia Hall Preparatory School following his junior year to pursue a career as a professional soccer player.
 He had been named to the All-Conference team in all three years at Cascia.
 At 17 he joined the USISL's Tulsa Roughnecks.
 He had an excellent debut season and was named 1995 USISL "Rookie of the Year".

-In the fall of 1996, present day Tulsa Athletics coach Joey Ryan secured Daleasndro a tryout with the Milwaukee Wave.
+In the fall of 1996, present day Tulsa Athletics coach Joey Ryan secured Dalesandro a tryout with the Milwaukee Wave.
 Sonny impressed enough to be taken on as the club's 3rd choice goalkeeper, later becoming the back-up to indoor soccer legend Victor Nogueira.
 He regards his tutelage under Nogueira as the most valuable instruction he received in his time as a professional.
 Dalesandro saw limited time in Milwaukee and was released during training camp the following season due to a broken thumb and the acquisition of former Canadian Olympic team goalkeeper Carmine Isacco.

 Dalesandro returned to Tulsa and to playing for the Roughnecks in 1999.
 During the '99 season he was asked to play forward on 5 occasions where the team traveled a light roster.
 Scoring on three separate occasions against the Houston Hurricanes has earned him the peculiar title of top scoring American on the list of goalscoring goalkeepers.

 Following the 1999 Outdoor season, friend and former coach Victor Moreland sent Dalesandro to his former club the Wichita Wings for a trial.
 Dalesandro impressed during the preseason tournament in Cleveland and was subsequently signed to a two-year contract.
 He was victorious and named "man of the match" in his first NPSL start against the Kansas City Attack at Kemper Arena October 23, 1999.
 A respectable 8–8 record subsequently placed Dalesandro 11th in the NPSL "Rookie of the year" voting.
 The following season Dalesandro was one of 6 players the Wings protected in the expansion draft.
 However, when the Edmonton Drillers folded in the beginning of the 2000–2001 season, the acquisition of 3-time All-Star goalkeeper Jim Larkin in the dispersal draft ultimately led to Dalesandro's release.
 During his time in Wichita, Dalesandro became an ordained minister through Universal Life Church (though he is an atheist) and would bless players shoes with water in the shape of a plus sign said to represent "positive energy".

 In 2008 the Tulsa Revolution coaxed Dalesandro out of retirement to captain the upstart AISL franchise.
 Three games into the season, Dalesandro suffered a broken foot which required surgery.
 It was quickly revealed that the insurance that was in the players contracts was in fact, non-existent.
 Dalesandro took the ownership to court and upon their failure to appear, was awarded a default judgment.
 The ownership filed bankruptcy before any compensation was paid.

 Dalesandro still plays Sunday league for Boston Avenue Athletic Club.
 A club he co-founded in 2005.